Kore-Development/pottingpvp-docs/docs/index.md

-!!! attention ""
-    Welcome to the official PottingPvP documentation!
+### Welcome to the official PottingPvP documentation!